-For a Word document copy of this, see ERA_Constition as of March 2024
+For a PDF version of this, see ERA_Constition as of February 2025

-The Word documen copy should be considered the master copy - the following is provided for convenience.
+The PDF copy should be considered the master copy - the following is provided for convenience.

 CONSTITUTION OF THE EGHAM RESIDENTS’ ASSOCIATION